Cat skiing FAQ

 Please get in touch if you are interested in either option as we will have a minimum group size or minimum total price.

-Yes, we have wifi in the lodge and the hotels we use in Kutaisi, Batumi and Tbilisi all have free wifi too.
+Yes, we have wifi in the lodges and the hotels we use in Kutaisi, Batumi and Tbilisi all have free wifi too.

 Euros are widely accepted but it’s definitely a good idea to carry Georgian Lari too.